Rifle Elk Hunting

 of the largest migration routes of elk in the country.
 For those

-hunters who are able to walk 1-3 miles a day and can shoot their
+hunters who are able to walk 1-3 miles a day and shoot their rifles

 at several different locations ranging in elevation and terrain,